seanstone/minivisor/Readme.md

-Minimal Linux to serve as Xen Dom0
+Minimal Linux to serve as VM host

 1. Build toolchain: